-These types of cases are different that accidents involving cars and often involve much more serious types of injuries.
+These types of cases are different than accidents involving cars and often involve much more serious types of injuries.

 At the law offices of The Reiff Law Firm, our experienced Philadelphia truck accident lawyers represent clients injured by semi-trucks, tractor-trailers, 18-wheeler trucks, coal trucks, and delivery trucks in Southeastern Pennsylvania.
 We have fought for injury victims for nearly 40 years, helping accident survivors recover tens of millions of dollars.